specifysystems/lmpy/_sphinx_config/tutorial/data_cleaning.rst

 Custom Filters
 --------------
-Filter a list of points so that those without a species epithet are removed.
+Filter a list of :term:`points<Point>` so that those without a species epithet are removed.

     >>> def genus_filter_func(point):
     ...     return len(point.split(' ')) > 1